jhuapl-boss/heaviside/README.md

 ## Why
 The reason for a StepFunctions DSL is that the [state machine language], while flexible, is hard to write and maintain.
-The DSL
+The DSL provides a simplied format for writing StepFunction state machines and serveral of common flow control statements.

 ## DSL